Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

 That is, choosing interpolation sets which make the associated Lagrange polynomials small in magnitude are associated with better polynomial approximations.
 We will see that a similar property holds in the multi-dimensional case.

-We begin by re-deriving the fully linear/quadratic constants from \secref{sec_model_construction}, replacing all matrix norms with quantities related to the magnitude of the relevant Lagrange polynomials.
-We will then use this to build an IBO algorithm with self-correcting interpolation sets.
+We begin by re-deriving the fully linear/\minorrev{fully} quadratic constants from \secref{sec_model_construction}, replacing all matrix norms with quantities related to the magnitude of the relevant Lagrange polynomials.
+We will then use this to build a \renaming{MBDFO} algorithm with self-correcting interpolation sets.